 As we continue to deal with the coronavirus pandemic, many of our employer clients have questions about their current insurance coverage.
 Do their business interruption policies cover losses associated with the coronavirus?
 What about key employee insurance?
 Or workers comp?
 Or disability?
 Or hospital indemnity plans?
 In this one-hour session, TAHU President Audra Sullivan will discuss how some of these plans are dealing with COVID-19 claims.

 CE Provider: ComedyCE.com LLC, Provider #37719 | Course #124349

 In the midst of the COVID-19 pandemic, most people are pretty concerned about their health care coverage.
-In fact, it’s the number one issue for many voters in the upcoming election, and that means you may get more questions than normal about where we’re headed as a country.
+In fact, it was the number one issue for many voters in the recent election, and that means you may get more questions than normal about where we’re headed as a country.
 We’ll try to answer that question (as best we can) in this session.
-We’ll start with a current state of the health insurance industry and move on to some predictions on where the market could be going.
+We’ll start with a current state of the health insurance industry and move on to some predictions on where the market could be going and what changes we can expect from the Biden administration.
 Most importantly, we’ll talk about what you should be doing now to prepare for the changes to come.